Harald-U/istio-on-minikube-handson/docs/exercise4.md

 ## Istio Ingress Gateway

-In Exercise 2, step 2 "Allow external access to application" you have applied an Istio configuration from the file `samples/bookinfo/networking/bookinfo-gateway.yaml`.
+In Exercise 2, step 2 "Allow external access to application" you have applied an Istio configuration from the file `samples/bookinfo/networking/bookinfo-gateway.yaml` without a lot of explanation.

-Now we want to look at it.
-It has 2 parts:
+Now we want to look at the definition, it has 2 parts:

 ## Part 1: Gateway [&#10162;](https://istio.io/latest/docs/concepts/traffic-management/#gateways)